Adelashl6/detect_and_count/README.md

 # detect_and_count
-The codes are based on keypoints-based anchor-free detection framework
+The codes are about keypoints-based anchor-free detection framework.
+Beside the three branches for predicting the center, scale, and36 offset properties of the pedestrian in the image, we introduce another branch for regressing the pedestrian density and carefully design a regression loss guiding the training of model more robust to the crowd occlusion.
+Also we introduce a metric based on head counting to measure the robustness of our model to occulusion.

 ## Requirement
 * Python 3.6